BILLthebuilder/automart/README.md

 ## Versioning

-* This is version 1(v1) of the API which uses data structures to handle user data
+* Version 1(v1) of the API uses data structures to store data in memory and is located [here](https://github.com/BILLthebuilder/automart/tree/develop/src/server/v1)

+* The currently working API is version 2(v2) which uses the Postgresql database to persist data and is located [here](https://github.com/BILLthebuilder/automart/tree/develop/src/server/v2)

 ## Authors